-- 1. For any use that will render impervious more than 15% or more than 10,000 square feet of any lot, whichever is greater, a stormwater management plan shall be prepared in a manner consistent with Stormwater Management and Erosion and Sediment Control Handbook for Urban and Developing Areas in New Hampshire, Rockingham County Conservation District, August 1992 and Best Management Practices for Urban Stormwater Runoff, NH Department of Environmental Services, January 1996.
-The Planning Board shall determine whether or not the Stormwater Management Plan is consistent with the above referenced standards and may reject any Management Plan which fails to conform to the standards. - 2.
-Stormwater management plans prepared pursuant to paragraph 1 above shall demonstrate that stormwater recharged to groundwater will not result in violation of Ambient Groundwater Quality Standards (Env-Ws 410.05) at the property boundary. - 3.
-Animal manures, fertilizers, and compost must be stored in accordance with the Manual of Best Management Practices for Agriculture in New Hampshire, NH Department of Agriculture, Markets, and Food, August, 1998, and subsequent revisions. - 4.
-All regulated substances stored in containers with a capacity of 5 gallons or more must be stored in product-tight containers on an impervious surface designed and maintained to prevent flow to exposed soils, floor drains, and outside drains. - 5.
-Facilities where regulated substances are stored must be secured against unauthorized entry by means of a door(s) and/or gate(s) which are locked when authorized personnel are not present and must be inspected weekly by the facility owner. - 6.
-Outdoor storage areas for regulated substances must be protected from exposure to precipitation and must be located at least 75 feet from surface water or storm drains, wetlands, private wells and outside the sanitary protective radius of wells used by public water systems.
+- A. For any use that will render impervious more than 15% or more than 10,000 square feet of any lot, whichever is greater, a storm water management plan shall be prepared in a manner consistent with Storm water Management and Erosion and Sediment Control Handbook for Urban and Developing Areas in New Hampshire, Rockingham County Conservation District, August 1992 and Best Management Practices for Urban Storm water Runoff, NH Department of Environmental Services, January 1996.
+The Planning Board shall determine whether or not the Storm water Management Plan is consistent with the above referenced standards and may reject any Management Plan which fails to conform to the standards. - B. Storm water management plans prepared pursuant to paragraph 1 above shall demonstrate that storm water recharged to groundwater will not result in violation of Ambient Groundwater Quality Standards (Env-Ws 410.05) at the property boundary. - C. Animal manures, fertilizers, and compost must be stored in accordance with the Manual of Best Management Practices for Agriculture in New Hampshire, NH Department of Agriculture, Markets, and Food, August, 1998, and subsequent revisions. - D. All regulated substances stored in containers with a capacity of 5 gallons or more must be stored in product-tight containers on an impervious surface designed and maintained to prevent flow to exposed soils, floor drains, and outside drains. - E. Facilities where regulated substances are stored must be secured against unauthorized entry by means of a door(s) and/or gate(s) which are locked when authorized personnel are not present and must be inspected weekly by the facility owner. - F. Outdoor storage areas for regulated substances must be protected from exposure to precipitation and must be located at least 75 feet from surface water or storm drains, wetlands, private wells and outside the sanitary protective radius of wells used by public water systems. - G. Secondary containment must be provided for outdoor storage of regulated substances if an aggregate of 275 gallons or more of regulated substances are stored outdoors on any particular property. - H. Containers in which regulated substances are stored must be clearly and visibly labeled and must be kept closed and sealed when material is not being transferred from one container to another.

-- 7. Secondary containment must be provided for outdoor storage of regulated substances if an aggregate of 275 gallons or more of regulated substances are stored outdoors on any particular property. - 8.
-Containers in which regulated substances are stored must be clearly and visibly labeled and must be kept closed and sealed when material is not being transferred from one container to another. - 9.
-All land cleared and graded for the purpose of establishing lawns and subject to Subdivision or Site Plan Review Regulations must be finish graded with at least 4 inches of good quality loam or topsoil in order to reduce the demand for lawn irrigation.
+I. All land cleared and graded for the purpose of establishing lawns and subject to Subdivision or Site Plan Review Regulations must be finish graded with at least 4 inches of good quality loam or topsoil in order to reduce the demand for lawn irrigation.